CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet.md

 Modern .NET and C# are well-suited for teams that want to build real products and real software on a stable base in a programming language and stack that offers agents strong build-time guardrails as well as throughput and performance at scale where it matters (consider the API boundary serialization of JSON and gRPC/Protobuf, for example -- both areas where C# and .NET excel).

 In **Part 2**, we'll build a practical template for a C# + .NET agent-enabled application that you can use as a starting point for your own projects (wiring EF core for build time checked database queries, minimal web API endpoints, test containers for integration testing, etc.).
-We'll also go into real-world examples of how to let agents operate the stack effectively when building autonomously including a skill that guides agents on getting the most out of CSharpRepl
+We'll also go into real-world examples of how to let agents operate the stack effectively when building autonomously including a skill that guides agents on getting the most out of CSharpRepl.

+> If you are curious to see a real-world setup, check out the [Zeeq.ai](https://zeeq.ai) repo: [https://github.com/zeeq-ai/zeeq-app](https://github.com/zeeq-ai/zeeq-app)